-Magento and Woocommerce are incredibly robust software platforms for housing online catalogs.
+In your search for the best e-commerce platform, there’s no doubt you’ve come across both Magento and Woocommerce.
+These incredibly robust software platforms are built for housing online catalogs.
 Both have matured to a point where, feature by feature, they offer nearly identical functionality.

 Both platforms can produce the same user experience.
 Both have easy-to-use administration interfaces.
 Both can be extended to support all sorts of custom applications.

-So if you’re at a stage where you’re trying to choose between the two, how are you going to decide?
+So if you’re at a stage where you’re trying to choose the best e-commerce platform for your business, how are you going to decide between these two?
 If you don’t have time to read the next 2000 words, here’s the TL;DR bullet points:

 - A Woocommerce store costs far less to develop, maintain, and host than an equivalent Magento store.